 User reviews

-Baseball fans give MLB.com At Bat 4.3 stars with positive reviews outpacing negative reviews by nearly eight to one.
+Baseball fans give the MLB app 4.3 stars with positive reviews outpacing negative reviews by nearly eight to one.
 The streaming quality is stable enough for fans to get the most out of the many live streams available each day.

 Traditional broadcast networks, established cable companies, and modern over-the-top services have made streaming live sports on Android easier.